Kenner's Wacky Aliens Toys

 Monsters and Creature Features" that I would finally learn, amidst a wealth of other cinematic

-horror trivia, that my mysterious friend the Banana Head spent its early years
+horror trivia, that my mysterious friend the Banana Head spent its early years exploding out of

-human torsos
+human torsos.

 As a kid who would run screaming from the sight of a papercut, the notion of a gigantic parasite